 This section provides procedures for proper connection of the Lo-Loss to liquid cylinders and the proper operation of the Lo-Loss controls for a filling operation.
+Separate procedures are provided for operation of the manual and automatic units.
 These procedures assume that the installation procedures in Chapter 2 have been successfully performed.